 (2) The mortality table used was developed based on CalPERS' specific data.
 The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report(based on CalPERS demographic data from 1997 to 2015) that can be found on the CALPERS website.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015)

-Fiscal year 2015 was the first year of implementation, therefore only five years are shown.
+Fiscal year 2015 was the first year of implementation, therefore only seven years are shown.